xtgg4310/AquaScan_Artifact/README.md

 ## This repo contains the code, deployment instructions, Experiment instruction and detail usage of each function.

 ## Installation and Preparation for Artifact evaluation

+### Hardware depandencies

+Computing platform: A server with CPU and GPU.
+Our code is tested on a computer with 7950x3D CPU, 4090 24GB GPU and 64GB RAM.

+Sensor Node:
+* Control Unit: Raspberry Pi 4B model 8GB RAM
+* Ping360 Scanning Sonar

 ### Software dependencies
 For common python packages such as numpy, matplotlib, you can download through pip or conda install these packages